civican/legisinfo/44-1/bills/C-11/bill_text.md

 ### Section 5

-This Act does not apply in respect of broadcasting by a broadcasting undertaking, **other than an online undertaking**, as those terms are defined in subsection 2(1) of the `Broadcasting Act`.
+This Act does not apply in respect of broadcasting by a broadcasting undertaking, other than an online undertaking, as those terms are defined in subsection 2(1) of the `Broadcasting Act`.

-> **Explanatory Note**:
-> Existing text of section 5:
-> *Existing Text*:
-> > This Act does not apply in respect of broadcasting by a broadcasting undertaking, as those terms are defined in subsection 2(1) of the `Broadcasting Act`.

 ### Section 33